Skip to main content

 Introduction

 The Society of Construction Law is well-known to most of those involved in construction procurement, contract claims and dispute resolution.
 Founded in 1983, it comprises over 3000 members from all sections of the construction industry and associated legal practices.
-Lord Justice Coulson is its President and Hamish Lal is the current chair.
+Lord Justice Coulson is its President and Rebecca Shorter is the current chair.
 Its mission is to promote and encourage the study of construction law and the exchange of information and ideas concerning it.
 This is done in a number of ways, including the giving of papers by invited speakers at the monthly meetings in London and the regions, publishing papers and supporting educational activities in the construction law field in universities and colleges.

 The idea of an essay prize